Ixitxachitl/MiniBotLauncher/README.md

 * Local GPT4All server with compatible models such as `llama3-8b-instruct` or `phi-3-mini-instruct`

-> ButtsBot and ClapThatBot use embedded offline models — no external services required.
+> ButtsBot and ClapThatBot use embedded offline models, no external services required.

 ---

-## 📚 Installation
+## 📙 Installation

 1. Download the latest release from GitHub
 2. Extract the contents